Menu

 Come as you are, explore what you love, and leave with new skills, new friends, and a big smile (no report card required!).
 From learning English as a Second Language to getting hands-on with butchery and food preservation, our offerings change and grow with your interests.
 Ready to learn something new just for the joy of it?
 Check out our latest Community Education workshops today — your next adventure is waiting!

-Contact us at ce@bluecc.edu. — If you would like to lead a workshop, please let us know by filling out the form here
+Contact our Executive Director of Community Education Dr. Arnaud Prevot directly at aprevot@bluecc.edu — If you would like to lead a workshop, please let us know by filling out the form here

 Featured Community Education Workshops